jgdimeglio/nSnake/README.md

 ## Dependencies

-nSnake only depends on `ncurses`; it's used to show cute things on the terminal.
+nSnake only depends on `ncurses` and `gettext`; `ncurses` is used to show cute things in the terminal and gettext` to translate the texts into the system language (currently it is only translated into English and Spanish).

 Make sure you have the package *ncurses dev*.
 Note that it's _not_ the default that comes with your distro.